ninglab/CTKG/Schema.md

 ## StandardOutcome

-492 standard outcomes with 1 attribute.

-These standard outcomes are extracted from the abbreviations in the outcome titles and descriptions.
-Those unrelated outcomes have been manually filtered and those similar outcomes (e.g., "visual analog pain score" and "visual analogue pain scales") have been manually merged.
+Each *StandardOutcome* node represents a standard variable that can be commonly used in clinical studies.
+In CTKG, these *StandardOutcome* nodes are extracted from the abbreviations in the outcome titles and descriptions.
+Those abbreviations unrelated with the outcomes have been manually filtered.
+Similar phrases (e.g., "visual analog pain score" and "visual analogue pain scales") identified from the abbreviations (e.g., "VAS") have been manually merged.
+The CTKG includes 492 *StandardOutcome* nodes.
+Each *StandardOutcome* node has an id "StandardOutcomeID:XXX" and 1 attribute.

-**id**: The format is "StandardOutcomeID:XXX".

-**label**: StandardOutcome

 **Attributes:**

 1. **name**

+   Definition: The name of the *StandardOutcome* Node.

    Example: "blood oxygen level dependent"

-### ClusterOutcome
+## ClusterOutcome

-200 cluster outcomes with 5 attributes.

-We first extracted from the outcome titles a set of words including noun, adv, verb and adj.
-Then, each outcome title is represented as the TF-IDF vector calculated from the extracted words.
-These TF-IDF vectors are further clustered into 200 clusters using the repeated bisection clustering algorithm in CLUTO.
+Each *ClusterOutcome* node represents a cluster that is identified from the titles of *Outcome* nodes using the repeated bisection clustering algorithm in CLUTO.
+For each title, a set of words including noun, adv, verb and adj is extracted to compute the TF-IDF vector.
+These calculated TF-IDF vectors are further clustered into 200 clusters.
+The CTKG includes 200 *ClusterOutcome* nodes.
+Each *ClusterOutcome* node has an id "ClusterOutcomeID:XXX" and 5 attributes.

-Among 88,386 outcome titles, 142 (0.16%) outcome titles with only abbreviations (e.g., "GAD-7" or "IL-6") cannot be clustered.
+**Note**: Among 88,386 outcome titles, 142 (0.16%) outcome titles are with only abbreviations (e.g., "GAD-7" or "IL-6").
+These outcome titles don't contain any meaningful words and thus cannot be represented by the TF-IDF vectors for clustering.

-**id**: The format is "ClusterOutcomeID:XXX".

-**label**: ClusterOutcome

 **Attributes:**

  1. **size**

+    Definition: The number of outcome titles in the specific cluster.
 The size of clusters range from 86 to 1,493.

  2. **ISim**